 Students who have graduated high school within one academic year from a NCA Accredited high school within Maricopa County can qualify for the Presidents' Honors Scholarship through placement testing and by graduating with a minimum 3.0 high school gpa.
 The Presidents' Honors Scholarship is equal to 15 credits of tuition plus the registration fee.
 It is renewable for up to four consecutive regular semesters as long as the student maintains eligibility.

 Human Resources

-Kranitz Student Center, KSC-2600 Phone: (602) 787-7776 Website: www.paradisevalley.edu/HR
+Phone: (602) 787-7776

+Website: www.paradisevalley.edu//employees/human-resourses

 The Human Resources Office provides information and services in the following areas: